GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-06_install_keras.md

 ### 2. Python, TensorFlow, and Keras
-With the following introduction we will set up *'Python, TensorFlow, and Keras** using the micromamba environment.
+With the following introduction we will set up **Python, TensorFlow, and Keras** using the micromamba environment.
 We will use micromamba instead of Miniconda because it's lightweight and much faster.

 #### Create an environment with micromamba
 First, create an isolated environment using micromamba.
 You can name this environment whatever you like by replacing my_env with your preferred name.